Azure/acs-engine/docs/kubernetes/gpu.md

 ```

 We specify `nvidia.com/gpu: 1` or `alpha.kubernetes.io/nvidia-gpu: 1` in the resources limits.
 For v1.6 to v1.9 clusters, we need to mount the drivers from the host into the container.

+## Known incompatibilty with Moby

+GPU nodes are currently incompatible with the default Moby container runtime provided in the default `aks` image.
+Clusters containing GPU nodes will be set to use Docker Engine instead of Moby.